pragyasen/RAG_author_extraction/README.md

 # RAG-based Author Metadata Extraction
 Developed a system that extracts affiliation and contact details of the first and last authors from the enclosed PDF file containing academic paper references and outputs the data into structured Excel files.
-Also leveraged LLMs to interpret complex text and online search capabilities to cross-reference and validate data against academic databases and institutional websites, ensuring high accuracy.
+Leveraged LLMs to interpret complex text and add online search capabilities to cross-reference and validate data against academic databases and institutional websites, ensuring high accuracy.

 ## Dataset Used
 A dataset with 27 pages worth of references in a PDF file was used. <br>